Venice, Los Angeles: Public libraries

+Street performers and eclectic characters

+Venice is well known for its street performers, or buskers.
+The most famous is Harry Perry, a turbaned, roller-skating guitar player.
+Other well-known Venice street performers include the Venice Beach Glass Man, Echoman, Dr. Geek, Sid Weiss, and the Chain Saw Juggler.

+Though not a street performer, "Boston Dawna" Chaet was a notable Venice character in the 1990s who cut hair by day, and patrolled the streets by night on her bicycle, assisting the local police and making numerous citizens' arrests to keep the neighborhood safe.

+Parks and recreation

-The Venice Beach Recreation Center comprises a number of facilities.
-The installation has basketball courts (unlighted/outdoor), several children play areas with a gymnastics apparatus, chess tables, handball courts (unlighted), paddle tennis courts (unlighted), and volleyball courts (unlighted).
-At the south end of the area is the muscle beach outdoor gymnasium.
+The Venice Beach Recreation Center comprises several facilities.
+The installation has basketball courts (unlighted/outdoor), several children's play areas with a gymnastics apparatus, chess tables, handball courts (unlighted), paddle tennis courts (unlighted), and volleyball courts (unlighted).
+At the south end of the area is the Muscle Beach outdoor gymnasium.
 In March 2009, the city opened a sophisticated $2 million skate park, the Venice Beach Skate Park, on the sand towards the north.
 The Graffiti Walls are on the beach side of the bike path in the same vicinity.

 The Oakwood Recreation Center, which also acts as a Los Angeles Police Department stop-in center, includes an auditorium, an unlighted baseball diamond, lighted indoor basketball courts, unlighted outdoor basketball courts, a children's play area, a community room, a lighted American football field, an indoor gymnasium without weights, picnic tables, and an unlighted soccer field.

 The Westminster Off-Leash Dog Park is located in Venice.

 Government

 Venice is a neighborhood in the city of Los Angeles represented by District 11 on the Los Angeles City Council.
-City services are provided by the city of Los Angeles.
+City services are provided by the City of Los Angeles.
 There is a Venice Neighborhood Council that advises the LA City Council on local issues.

 County, state, and federal representation

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Venice.

-The United States Postal Service operates the Venice Post Office at 1601 Main Street and the Venice Carrier Annex at 313 Grand Boulevard.
+The United States Postal Service operates the Venice Post Office at 313 Grand Boulevard.